- Share trading

 - Trading platforms

-Full FX CFD contract details, including currency pairs, spreads and margins.
+Full FX CFD product details, including currency pairs, spreads and margins.

-Full FX MT4 contract details, including currency pairs, spreads and margins.
+Full FX MT4 product details, including currency pairs, spreads and margins.

 Get full market transparency when you trade FX CFDs with our in-house DMA service.

 The world's and Australia's No.1 CFD provider, and Australia's No.1 retail forex provider1.

 Spreads from 0.6 pips on EUR/USD and AUD/USD

 Without having to buy and store actual bitcoins

 Full market transparency with Forex Direct (DMA)